 Transfer Credits from Non-Regionally Accredited Institutions

-Credits from non-regionally accredited institutions are evaluated on a course-by-course basis by departmental review.
+If the transfer institution is not regionally accredited by one of the agencies listed above, credits are evaluated on a course-by-course basis by departmental review.
 Supporting documentation is required to validate the transfer of courses to insure they are academically equivalent to courses offered at Daytona State College, including equivalency of faculty credentials and course syllabi.
 Students must submit official transcripts to the Admissions Office and the documentation for credit to be considered.
+However, if the student chooses not to have any of these credits considered for transfer to Daytona State College only the official transcript is needed.
 Contact the Records Office for further information.

 Transfer of International credits:

-- In order to receive credit for coursework taken at an international institution, provide translated course descriptions or detailed course outlines for all courses that may apply to your program of study at Daytona State College.
+• In order to receive credit for coursework taken at an international institution, provide translated course descriptions or detailed course outlines for all courses that may apply to your program of study at Daytona State College to the Records Office.

-- Courses are evaluated on a course-by-course basis by departmental review.
+• Courses are evaluated on a course-by-course basis by the appropriate department chairperson..

 Non-Traditional Credit Evaluation/Conversion of Credit